Elliptic butterflies: Introduction

-Bostan and Schost give in \cite{BS} a range of nice upper bounds for the complexity of evaluation and interpolation when the basis is the monomial basis or the Newton basis, and the evaluation set is an arithmetic sequence, a geometric sequence, or any set.
+Bostan and Schost give in~\cite{BS} a range of nice upper bounds for the complexity of evaluation and interpolation when the basis is the monomial basis or the Newton basis, and the evaluation set is an arithmetic sequence, a geometric sequence, or any set.
 They make no assumption on $\KK$.
 For example, without making any restriction on $\KK$ nor on the evaluation set, the complexity of evaluation and interpolation in the monomial basis is bounded by an absolute constant times $M(d) \log (d)$ where $M(d)$ is the complexity of multiplying two polynomials of degree $\leqslant d$ with coefficients in $\KK$.
-Since the latter is bounded by a constant times $d\log (d) \log (\log (d))$ operations in $\KK$, according to a result of Sch\"onhage and Strassen \cite[Theorem 2.13]{BCS}, we end up with a general bound of a constant times
+Since the latter is bounded by a constant times $d\log (d) \log (\log (d))$ operations in $\KK$, according to a result of Sch\"onhage and Strassen~\cite[Theorem 2.13]{BCS}, we end up with a general bound of a constant times for evaluation and interpolation in the monomial basis, at a general set of points.